GM's Cadillac CT6 tests strategy for taking fat out of big cars

 That means automakers are racing to build vehicles that are large, but light.

 “They need to get the weight out,” says Jeff Schuster, senior vice president for forecasting at LMC Automotive.
-Some of GM’s big rivals, including Ford Motor Co (F.N) are moving toward largely aluminum bodies to shed pounds.
+Some of GM’s big rivals, including Ford Motor Co (F.N) are moving towards largely aluminium bodies to shed pounds.

 The CT6’s engineers were headed in the same direction, but then they fed data on the properties of different materials into a computer model designed to show where in the car’s body each would perform best.